Samuel Plimsoll: Political career

 This gave stringent powers of inspection to the Board of Trade, and the mark that indicates the safe limit to which a ship may be loaded became generally known as Plimsoll's mark or line.
-The improvements in safety resulted in less ship sinkings and seafarer deaths, with Plimsoll's reforms credited as "saving the lives of countless seaman."
+The improvements in safety resulted in fewer ship sinkings and seafarer deaths, with Plimsoll's reforms credited as "saving the lives of countless seaman."
 Plimsoll's reforms would go on to have a significant international effect in the 20th century, eventually resulting in the 1930 International Convention on Load Lines.

 Plimsoll was re-elected for Derby at the UK general election of 1880 by a great majority but gave up his seat to William Vernon Harcourt, believing that the latter, as Home Secretary, could advance sailors' interests more effectively than any private member.

 Offered a seat by 30 constituencies, Plimsoll was an unsuccessful candidate in Sheffield Central in 1885.
 He did not re-enter the house, and later became estranged from the Liberal leaders by what he regarded as their breach of faith in neglecting the question of shipping reform.

 He was for some years the honorary president of the National Sailors' and Firemen's Union, and drew attention to the horrors of the cattle-ships, where animals were transported under appalling and over-crowded conditions.